Project Update

-Our Working Group has developed a series of recommended actions for the 2025–26 summer season, as well as a longer-term roadmap to guide more complex management initiatives, such as an overflow campsite.
+Our Working Group developed a series of recommended actions for the 2025–26 summer season, as well as a longer-term roadmap to guide more complex management initiatives, such as an overflow campsite.

-The proposal involves installing a lockable gate at the entrance to the Barrett Street Weir car park to prevent vehicle access during the trial period.
+The proposal involved installing a lockable gate at the entrance to the Barrett Street Weir car park to prevent vehicle access during the trial period.
 The gate would remain in place from February to April 2026, while the Shire gathers data and community feedback to help evaluate the effectiveness of the closure.

 We recognise that many people enjoy and value the Weir, not just those who live nearby, and we want to ensure the wider community has the opportunity to have their say before a decision is taken.